Graycot/flashautoabq-mockup1/time.md

 - Styled navigation bar.
 Began exploring solutions for a responsive mobile navigation sidebar.
 - Came up with a plan to replace the hiring form with [FormSubmit](https://formsubmit.co/) as an alternative to the "Formidable" WP Plugin currently in use.

+## **5/12/2022 2:40am - 5/12/2022 4:31am: 1 hour 51 min**

+- Searched and found the slideshow images from the home page of the current website.
+Downloaded an stored images in `/assets/slideshow/`

+- Built and styled slideshow.
+Specifically, filled in ```<div id="main"></div>```html of homepage.
+CSS in `index-styles.css` under /*Slideshow*/ section, and the `slideshow.js` Javascript file. ``
+- set maximum width of `#main` to 1150px.
+- set a maximum width of `.container` to 150vh.
+The purpose of this is to shrink the image slideshow on smaller monitors/tablets/phone screens in order to not drawf the rest of the content on the page.
+- Added :focus to hover triggers to allow for tabbing through interactive elements and to assist accessability via screen-reader